How many countries are there in North America?

 - United States of America

-Have a look for yourself here:
+Have a look for yourself here on the North America Countries Map:

 Why is Central America and the Caribbean counted as North America?

 Prepare to be confused!
 Ok, sometimes people refer to North America and South America as Continental America, i.e together they are just 1 continent.
 However, most of the world use a 7 continent model, which means North and South America are broken up and considered as 2 separate continents, separating at the southern Panama border.
-With this in mind then Central America can’t be considered own continent (it can be classed as a subcontinent since it lies within continental ‘America’).
+With this in mind the 11 countries in Central America can’t be considered its own continent (it can be classed as a subcontinent since it lies within continental ‘America’).
 Equally then, geographically speaking, the Caribbean falls on top of the same tectonic plate as the rest of the North American countries listed, thereby including all of it within ‘North America’ too.

 Don’t Forget The 22 Dependent Territories In North America